Finding DoRI: Discovery of Retained Images in Diffusion Models: Additional Experiments on Pruning-Based Mitigation

 \subsection{Starting Embedding Optimization from Random Embeddings}

-We repeat the experiments on adversarial embedding optimization, but instead of initializing from the memorized training prompt embedding, we start each optimization from random Gaussian noise.
+\begin{takeaway} \textbf{Key Takeaway:} \nemo and \wanda break regardless if \dori optimization starts from embedding sampled from $\mathcal{N}(0,\mathbf{I})$, or initialized from the original prompt. \end{takeaway} We repeat the experiments on adversarial embedding optimization, but instead of initializing from the memorized training prompt embedding, we start each optimization from random Gaussian noise.
 Remarkably, the results closely match those obtained when initializing from the memorized prompt, indicating that data replication can be triggered from various positions in the embedding space.